Eno-Mario/typescript/README.md

-Use the any, unkown and never types to fix the errors in exercise-5-any-unknown-never-types-start.ts available in the zip below.
+Define types for the objects in exercise-1-define-object-types-start.ts available in the zip below.